sushantsahu1987/qr-password-generator/README.md

 # qr-password-generator
-A QR based powered password generator
+A QR based powered password generator using android.